coli-saar/coli-saar.github.io/grpo_prm.md

 We evaluated GRPO and λ-GRPO on a toy, synthetic task using GPT-2-small (Radford et al., 2018), so that we could assess their robustness to this imbalanced process step/reward frequency effect.

-## The environment

-Take a depth-four binary tree.
+**The environment:** Take a depth-four binary tree.
 At each step the model emits one of two tokens, *L* or *R* (everything else is masked), tracing a root-to-leaf path.
 We then rig the rewards to be adversarial:

 - Sample one path as the *target* *T* (say, *LLRL*) and give it the maximum reward (+1.0)
 - Pick a prefix length *n*.
 Every *other* path that shares the first *n* tokens of *T* gets a *negative* reward (*r<sub>neg</sub>* < 0)